 Broiled Leeks with Fresh Apple Vinaigrette

-These broiled leeks with apple vinaigrette have wonderful flavors that are perfect for Fall.
+This broiled leeks recipe with apple vinaigrette have wonderful flavors that are perfect for Fall.
 Use your favorite apple and you’re ready for a fantastic vegetarian dish!

 Broiled Leeks Recipe